Activities at Lion Corporation (Thailand) Ltd.

 We plan to restart these activities when conditions improve and safety can be assured.

 Oral Health Care

-In 2019, in addition to Phrae Province, activities were expanded to the provinces of Pattani and Phatthalung in southern Thailand, Chonburi in eastern Thailand, and Udon Thani in northeast Thailand.
-A total of about 2,100 senior citizens participated in the event.
+In 2020, activities were conducted in Chonburi Province in eastern Thailand and in Bangkok.
+A total of about 150 senior citizens participated in the event.

 LCT will continue to contribute to improving oral care for the citizens of Thailand in cooperation with the Provincial Public Health Office.

 2 Collaboration with Provincial Hospitals, Health Offices and Retailers

 Milk teeth sometimes receive less attention than adult teeth because they come out eventually.
 However, implementing oral care from a young age is very important because oral health affects overall health.

 With the aim of promoting proper oral health care and firmly establishing the concept of preventive dentistry,* LCT collaborates with provincial hospitals and health offices to carry out related activities, for example, offering oral check-ups, treatment and instruction in proper brushing to children.
 At local schools this begins with local dental hygienists conducting a dental checkup.
 If cavities are found, a treatment called “Smart Technique” is performed by a dentist.

 In 2018, LCT collaborated with local retailers to introduce correct brushing methods through a show for children ages 2 to 5 using the KODOMO brand.
 LCT provided discount coupons for LCT products viable only at the cooperating retailers.
 This initiative is aimed at encouraging children to continue to brush their teeth correctly at home.